apinf/platform/README.md

 APInf saas service: [apinf.io](https://apinf.io).

-# Roadmap
-This section elaborates on proposed new features or tasks to which are expected to be added to the product in the  foreseeable future.
-There should be  no assumption of a commitment to deliver these features on specific dates or in the order given.
-The development team will be doing their best to follow the proposed dates and priorities, but please bear in mind that plans to work on a given feature or task may be revised.
-All information is provided for as a general guidelines only,  and this section may be revised to provide newer information at any time.

-This product is an Incubated FIWARE Generic Enabler.
-If you would like to learn about the overall Roadmap of FIWARE, please check section "Roadmap" on the FIWARE Catalogue.

 **Short term (next release of the product)**
 The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for February 2019:
 - Meteor update to 1.6 or let's see how high we get